 Long Car Journeys with Kids

 If you can’t travel at bedtime my top tip is to get organised!
-Here are things I gather for these journeys (you can find all of these items on my Amazon Affiliate Shop Car Journeys List HERE):
+Below is a list of a few of the things I gather for long car journeys however a full list can be found on my shop HERE:

-- Audio books.
-We have a Tonie Box which is brilliant as they can change it themselves and pick and choose what stories they like.
+We had a Tonie Box which was brilliant when they were toddlers as they can change it themselves and pick and choose what stories they like.
 But you can get CDs for the car too.
 Ours loved the Polar Express one when we travelled south for Christmas.
+We now borrow audiobooks from our library for long journeys but I‘ve selected some of our favourites and put them on THIS LIST.

-- Ipads and headphones.
-I recommend the iclever headphones or B&M do decent cheap ones too.
-I download lots of their favourite shows from the BBC iplayer app the day before we go, so they each have a selection to watch when the internet won’t work.
+I recommend wireless headphones as we have had lots of broken wires over the years.
+I download lots of their favourite shows from the BBC iplayer app the day before we go, so they each have a loaded selection to watch when the internet won’t work.

-- A car bin!
 Essential.
 Anything will do but have something dedicated to the rubbish.
+I love this one.

 Games we play